samuelealbani/contouch-2/README.md

-THe code used for the art installation [CON/TOUCH #2](https://www.samuelealbani.com/works/contouch2).
+The code used for the art installation [CON/TOUCH #2](https://www.samuelealbani.com/works/contouch2).